fuse-box/fuse-box/docs/development/configuration.md

 ## Package Name

+WARNING: this is a very old option.
+Avoid setting it since Quantum will flatten your package.
+For more information read [this](/docs/guides/publishing-to-npm) section

 Your default package name is `default`.
 You don't need to change it if you are not planning on having isolated bundles.
 Any bundle added as a script tag will share the `default` package, keep that in mind.
 If you want to release a package